Zetta56/PageEdit/README.md

 </p>

 # PageEdit
 A Firefox extension that lets you customize and save page layouts using the click of your mouse.
-Resize, move, and delete page elements to your heart's content as you tailor your pages to fit your needs.
+Tailor your pages by resizing, moving, and deleting page elements.

+Note: This extension may be slow on complex websites with huge HTML hierarchies.

 **Release: https://addons.mozilla.org/en-US/firefox/addon/page_edit/**